Difference Between Primary and Secondary Hypertension

 What is Secondary Hypertension?

-Secondary hypertension is another type of hypertension that is very rare and is 15% or fewer people with high blood pressure.
+Secondary hypertension is another very rare type and is 15% or fewer people with high blood pressure.
 It is defined as high blood pressure above 130 over 80 with any known cause.

 The symptoms associated with primary hypertension are blurry vision, feeling of unsteadiness, bad headache, and dizziness.
 Although, symptoms were only evident at a higher level of blood pressure.

-For diagnosis, a patient’s reading is noted three to four times, as well as possible causes, are checked.
-However, there is usually a known cause behind secondary hypertension.
+For diagnosis, a patient’s reading is noted three to four times, as well as possible causes are checked.
+However, there is a known cause behind secondary hypertension.

 Thus, the cause can be vascular problems of renal arteries and kidney diseases.
-Additionally, there can be other causes, such as adrenal tumors, excess alcohol consumption, and oral contraceptives.
+Additionally, there can be other causes, such as adrenal tumours, excess alcohol consumption, and oral contraceptives.

-Mostly, people with adrenal problems, thyroid gland, and kidney issues can lead to secondary hypertension.
+People with adrenal problems, thyroid gland, and kidney issues can mostly lead to secondary hypertension.
 Additionally, alcohol consumption and oral contraceptive can also be risk factors.

 Secondary hypertension is curable as there is a known cause.
-If the cause is cured, sometimes secondary hypertension gets completely cured with it.
+If the cause is cured, secondary hypertension is sometimes completely cured.
 Moreover, the treatment includes blood pressure medications.

 Main Differences between Primary and Secondary Hypertension

-Hypertension is a very common illness that can be very chronic if not left unmanaged.
-It causes damages to the heart and blood vessels with no symptoms.
+Hypertension is a very common illness that can be chronic if unmanaged.
+It causes damage to the heart and blood vessels with no symptoms.

-They are divided into two categories: primary and secondary hypertension based on causes.
+They are divided into primary and secondary hypertension based on causes.
 Primary and secondary hypertension is different from each other, however, people can’t tell them apart due to their shared similarities.

 1. Primary hypertension is defined as high blood pressure above 130 over 80 without any known cause.
 Meanwhile, secondary hypertension is defined as high blood pressure above 130 over 80 with a known cause.